 Wingham – The host town

-The heritage town of Wingham is developing a strong reputation as a must for anyone visiting the Mid North Coast.
+The heritage town of Wingham is developing a strong reputation as a must for anyone visiting the Manning Valley nestled in the Barrington Coast.

 For those who haven’t been to Wingham before, there is a sense of discovery: a town that has retained its strong heritage values and natural beauty while boasting a range of thriving businesses with a modern edge.